Nov 21, 17 12:27 PM

 Depression is more than just feeling sad

-A professional surfer was in a serious condition in hospital on Thursday after he was mauled by a shark off the Australian east coast.
+A professional surfer was in a serious condition in hospital on Thursday after he was mauled by a sharks off the Australian east coast.

 Brett Connellan was flown by helicopter to a Sydney's St. George Hospital after he was attacked on Wednesday evening, 75 metres to the south off a beach near Kiama in New South Wales.

-The 22-year-old, who did not see the shark approaching, sustained injuries to a thigh and a hand in the attack off Bombo Beach and was helped to shore by a fellow surfer.
+The 22-year-old, who did not see the sharks approaching, sustained injuries to a thigh and a hand in the attack off Bombo Beach and was helped to shore by a fellow surfer.